ardas/stripo-plugin-samples/extensions/README.md

   * `name` - the extension name.
   * `iconClass` - class of the block icon.
   * `uniqueClassName` - the unique class that the root element of the block will have.
-  * `canBeSavedToLibrary` - sets whether adding blocks to the library is allowed.
+  * `canBeSavedToLibrary` - sets whether to add blocks to the library is allowed.
   * `settingsCssPath` - a relative path to CSS stylesheet for the settings panel.
   * `previewCssPath` - relative path to CSS stylesheet for the email display pane.
   * `i18n` - block localization.
 Example - `translations.js`.